vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

 -   [WebP Converter:](https://www.freeconvert.com/webp-converter) was used to convert images to webp.
 -   [Image to WEBP Converter:](https://converter.11zon.com/en/image-to-webp/) was used to convert images to webp.
 -   [CSS Beautifier:](https://www.freeformatter.com/css-beautifier.html#before-output) was used to format (beautify) style.css.
 -   [Image to WEBP Converter:](https://www.freeformatter.com/html-formatter.html#before-output) was used to format (beautify) html code.
+-   [LICEcap](https://licecap.en.softonic.com/) screen recorder: was used to create the GIFs for this README file.
+-  [OBC Studio](https://obsproject.com/) open source software for video recording and live streaming: was used to record Manual testing of audio controls of the game for [TESTING.md](TESTING.md "Link to testing file") file.

 ## TESTING